Icinga/icinga2/doc/17-language-reference.md

 BuildCompilerVersion|**Read-only.** The version of the compiler Icinga was built with, e.g. `7.3.0.7030031`.
 BuildHostName       |**Read-only.** The name of the host Icinga was built on, e.g. `acheron`.
 ApplicationVersion  |**Read-only.** The application version, e.g. `2.9.0`.

-MaxConcurrentChecks |**Read-write**.
-The number of max checks run simultaneously.
-Defaults to `512`.
-Environment         |**Read-write**.
-The name of the Icinga environment.
-Included in the SNI host name when making outbound connections.
-Defaults to `production`.
+Writable constants can be specified on the CLI using the `--define/-D` parameter.

+> **Note for v2.10+**
+>
+> Default paths which include `/etc` and `/var` as base directory continue to work
+> based on the `SysconfDir` and `LocalStateDir` constants respectively.

-Certain variables are used to define file paths, you should never need to change them, as they are built based on constants above.
+In addition to that, the constants below are used to define specific file paths.
+You should never need to change them, as they are pre-compiled based on the constants above.

 Variable            |Description
 --------------------|-------------------